 I quip… “Hey… Look at me while I misunderstand you!”

 While this statement was quite amusing to us both – it is the perfect embodiment a deeper message about communication.

-Look at me while I misunderstand you is a useful reminder that just because an individual has skills to communicate and is able to use them to the best of their ability – it doesn’t mean that the message will be noticed and/or acknowledged.
+Look at me while I misunderstand you is a useful reminder that just because a person has skills to communicate and is able to use them to the best of their ability – it doesn’t mean that the message will be noticed and/or acknowledged.
 Communication takes at least two participants: a sender and a receiver – and the responsibility for effective communication is a shared one.

-As a partner to an Autistic person – it might be easy to get into a pattern of assumption that the fault for miscommunication lies with the partner with the social communication challenges.
+As a partner to an Autistic person – it might be easy to get into a pattern of assumption that the fault for miscommunication lies with the partner who supposedly is the one with the social communication challenges.
+But this is wrong: communication is a shared interaction.
+There are many ways to communicate and interpret communication and the differences between us do not mean one particular way is somehow incorrect or lesser.
 We don’t always get this right at our house… but I love the effort we are making to improve our skills and effectiveness together!!
 Both of us!!

 30 Days of Autism is a project designed to fight stigma, promote civil rights, and increase understanding and acceptance for those who process and experience the world differently.